Grade completed : 9 to 11

 Enrichment courses are one-week long with the potential to extend to a second week.
 The program’s potential second week will allow participants who have completed grade 9 to gain up to 40 hours of volunteer work while giving them an opportunity to develop their interpersonal and leadership skills.
 Participants will be assigned with an instructor to help run activities for a younger group of campers and to assist in teaching a variety of science and/or engineering projects.
 We are looking for top-notch volunteers who are responsible, enthusiastic, creative, and are leaders.
 Volunteer positions fill up quickly, so register early.

-Please note that all teen programs (TeenSci, TeenTech, and Enrichment Courses) are bilingual.
-French and English participants will be placed together with a bilingual instructor.
+Please note that all teen programs (TeenSci, TeenTech, and Enrichment Courses) are generally taught in English with a bilingual instructor, offering French support.
 Additionally, the curriculum for the Enrichment Courses will not change significantly from year to year.

 Choice of Courses: